TranNhatTan14/Obsidian/Zettelkasten/Technique.md

-- **Mnemonics**
+# Mnemonics

+- Construct memory aids to hel you remember difficult vocabulary words

 Creating an acronym, phrase, or rhyme to associate with the word.
 For example, to remember the word "gregarious" (sociable), you might think of "Greg is always with us" because Greg is social.

 - **Visualization**